sappelhoff/pyprep/.github/CONTRIBUTING.md

 1. go to your python environment for `pyprep`
 1. make sure all tests pass and the docs are built cleanly
-1. update `docs/whats_new.rst`, renaming the "current" headline to the new version and adding all "Authors" for the release.
-"Authors" are all people who committed code or in other ways contributed to `pyprep` for this release (e.g., by reviewing PRs).
+1. update `docs/whats_new.rst`, renaming the "current" headline to the new version and updating the "Authors" section.
+"Authors" are all people who committed code or in other ways contributed to `pyprep` (e.g., by reviewing PRs, moderating discussions).
 1. commit the change and `git push` to master (or make a pull request).
    Start your commit message with `[REL]`.
 1. make an annotated tag `git tag -a -m "1.2.3" 1.2.3 upstream/master` (This